 Your husband has treated you badly and you are hurting terribly.
 He has betrayed your trust.
 You want everything to go back to when you still trusted him and things seemed to be going well between you.
 You want to believe him when he says he’s changed and won’t do it again.

-This thing that he has done could be any major breach of trust: cheating/adultery, gambling, racking up debt, keeping secrets that impact you, shady business dealings, making major purchases without your input, or anything else that involved lying or deceit.
+This thing that he has done could be any major breach of trust that impacts you: cheating/adultery, gambling, racking up debt, keeping secrets from you, shady business dealings, making major purchases without your input, or anything else that involved lying or deceit.

 How do you know if you can trust him?